Geek Charming

-Geek Charming is a 2011 Disney Channel Original Movie directed by Jeffrey Hornaday from a screenplay by Elizabeth Hackett and Hilary Galanoy, based on the novel of the same name by Robin Palmer.
+Geek Charming is a 2011 American teen comedy-drama film released as a Disney Channel Original Movie.
+It was directed by Jeffrey Hornaday from a screenplay by Elizabeth Hackett and Hilary Galanoy, and based on the novel of the same name by Robin Palmer.
 The film stars Sarah Hyland and Matt Prokop.
-It premiered on November 11, 2011, on Disney Channel, on January 27, 2012, on Disney Channel (UK & Ireland), and on January 28, 2012 on Disney Channel Asia.
+It premiered on November 11, 2011, on Disney Channel, on January 27, 2012, on Disney Channel (UK & Ireland), and on January 28, 2012, on Disney Channel Asia.
 The premiere was watched by 4.9 million viewers, the fifth largest number for a cable show of that week.